Service Plugins

 from acmecse.runtime.PluginSupport import pluginManager

-result = pluginManager.callService('service_endpoint', tags='example', arg1='value1', arg2=42)
+result = pluginManager.callEndpoints('service_endpoint', tags='example', arg1='value1', arg2=42)

-print(result) # -> [('You called service_endpoint with arg1=value1 and arg2=42', 'plugins.my_service')]
+print(result) # -> [('You called service_endpoint with arg1=value1 and arg2=42', 'plugins.my_service', {})]

 Note

 If there are multiple Services that provide the same endpoint, you can use the tags parameter to specify which Service to call.
 If there are multiple Services that match the specified tags, all matching Services will be called.
-If no Service matches the specified endpoint and tags, a ValueError will be raised.
+If no Service matches the specified endpoint and tags, a PluginNotFoundError exception will be raised.

 Event Handling